airlift-challenge/airlift-challenge.github.io/_sources/chapters/main.md

 For more details, see [the Evaluation documentation](sec_eval).

 ## Schedule
-* **Warm Up Phase**: Starts on Oct.
-31st, 2022.
-Submissions are not accepted at this phase.
-Warm up scenarios will be provided for competitors.
+* **Warm Up Phase**: The {{round1testscen}} are currently available for participants to familiarize with features of the simulator and evaluator.
+Submissions are not accepted during this phase.
+* **Round 1**: To be announced...
+* **Round 2**: To be announced...
+* **Competition ends**: Feb.
+10th, 2023

-* **Round 1**: Starts on Nov.
+% * **Round 1**: Starts on Nov.
 14th, 2022 (participants score themselves against the public test scenarios).
 One submission allowed per day, five per week.
 You can download Round 1 Scenarios [here](https://airliftchallenge.com/scenarios/scenarios_round1_test.zip)
-* **Round 2**: Starts on Dec.
+% * **Round 2**: Starts on Dec.
 12th, 2022 (participants score themselves against the public test scenarios).
 One submission allowed per day, five per week.
-* **Competition ends**: Jan 21st, 2023

-We may increase the number of allowed submissions at a later date.
+% We may increase the number of allowed submissions at a later date.

 ## Student Recognition
 Students are encouraged to participate in this challenge.
 Top student submissions will be recognized and receive award certificates.